Maine Potato Candy

 - 1/2 teaspoon salt

 - In a large bowl, combine the first five ingredients.
 Line a 9-in. square pan with foil; butter the foil.
 Spread coconut mixture into pan.
 Cover and chill overnight.
-Cut into 2-in. x 1-in. rectangles.
+Cut into 2x1-in. rectangles.
 Cover and freeze.
-In a microwave or double boiler, melt candy coating.
-Dip bars in coating; place on waxed paper to harden.
-Store in an airtight container.
-Yield: 2 pounds.